Chico, A bien tôt

 Went a little nuclear…here is the paragraph that in combination with a discussion I was waving with someone else and the whole Birth of Satan thing, created the necessary ingredients for an explosion.

-Page 4:
+Quote from Page 4:

 “They’re power-hungry, the mundanes said of the magical people.
 They’re immoral, people said, and they’re scary.
 Playing with the dark arts could plunge me into evil.
 I’d be pulled toward depravity, they said.
 Blasphemy would begin to seem like truth, bad like good, God like Satan.
 It had happened to people through the centuries, they said.
 And they were right.
 All that did happen.”